 5. Interactive Content Basics

 This is another example of an interactive white paper.
-Filled with data from a study conducted by the Content Marketing Institute (CMI), this white paper presents basic concepts, types of content, benefits, and statistics about usage of interactive content in marketing campaigns.
+Filled with data from a study conducted by the Content Marketing Institute (CMI), this white paper presents basic concepts, types of content, benefits, and statistics about the usage of interactive content in marketing campaigns.

 Interactive Content Basics’ structure provides a very good user experience thanks to its layout, which balances visuals and textual, and its interactive features (for example, dots the reader can click on to show more information, buttons to move to next chapter).